canmom/canmom.github.io/_posts/livereads/umineko/ep4/2025-11-12-afterword.md

 ---
 Hello again everyone!
 It's an exciting moment for this liveblog: after eight years gathering Questions, we now can start to get some answers.

 A huge thank you to everyone who has commented or discussed it with me over the years.
-It means a lot to me to be some small part of the 'Umineko fandom akashic record'.
+It means a lot to me to be some small part of the 'Umineko fandom Akashic record'.
 So without further ado, comments from the end of episode 4!

 1. contents
 {:toc}